Isa Town: Isa Town Market inferno

-Notable sites
+Economy

 Isa Town is famous for its traditional marketplace.
-Isa Town also houses most of the private schools in Bahrain, with the Indian School, The New Indian School, Pakistan Urdu School, Sacred Heart School, Ibn Khuldoon National School, Pakistan School, The Bahrain Bayan School, the Naseem International School and the St. Christopher's School, all concentrated in a small zone which also includes the Isa Town campus of the University of Bahrain.
 The National Driving School and the Directorate of Road Traffic have their headquarters in Isa Town.
 Other offices include the Ministry of Education and the Ministry of Information, which includes the Bahrain Radio & TV broadcasting station, in Isa Town.
 Besides the market, the main landmark is the Bahrain National Stadium.
-The new Bahrain Polytechnic has also opened on the site of the old Bahrain University.
+The Bahrain Polytechnic campus is situated on the old site of Bahrain University's campus.

+Education

+Isa Town is the location of multiple private schools in Bahrain, with the Indian School, The New Indian School, Pakistan Urdu School, Sacred Heart School, Ibn Khuldoon National School, Pakistan School, The Bahrain Bayan School, the Naseem International School and the St. Christopher's School, all concentrated in a small zone which also includes the Isa Town campus of the University of Bahrain.